ucs-compute-solutions/ci-sap-hana-nfs/ucsm/README.md

     ansible-playbook -i inventory 08-create-org.yml

+Although each task is breakdown into one playbook, different playbooks can be combined or removed as per requirement as shown in site.yml

-To configure Cisco UCS for SAP HANA below are the task performed by respective playbook, all variables are defined in group_vars/all.yml
+# To configure Cisco UCS for SAP HANA below are the task performed by respective playbook, all variables are defined in group_vars/all.yml

 01: Add Block of IP Address for KVM